C4ptainCrunch/thesis/source/index.rst

 In step 1 and 3 of the algorithm, we have to choose nodes.
 There are multiples ways to choose those.

-The most naïve method, in the vanilla MCTS we take a child at random each time.
+In the original MCTS we take a child at random each time.
-This is easy to implement and has no bias but it is not effective as it explores every part of the tree even if a part has no chance of leading to a win for the player.
+This is easy to implement but it is not effective as it explores every part of the tree even if a part has no chance of leading to a win for the player.